Smokin Zo's BBQ

 We need enough detail to understand the real site, not just the city name.
 Send the address or venue, timing, headcount, menu direction, and any known parking or setup limits so we can size the BBQ service honestly.

-What can affect truck, buffet, or drop-off setup in Middletown?
+What can affect truck, Buffet, OR drop-off setup in Middletown?

 For Middletown, the site read usually comes down to reservation details, approved setup areas, vehicle access, weather backup, and serving-window timing.
 Those details help prevent a quote that looks fine on paper but struggles during service.